ChmielowiecAlek/power_sample/README.md

 # Before committing to git

+  - all tests should pass

   - update requirements.txt

   - clean all jupyter notebook outputs

+# How to run tests

+Tests are written using the pytest framework.

+## in the terminal

+  (venv has to be activated)

+  py.test

+## in PyCharm

+  select the test configuration and press the ▶ button

 # How to set-up the virtual environment